j12-solutions/nos3/docs/wiki/Scenario_Constellation_with_Lunar_Focus.md

 Note that the file `cfg/InOut/Orb_NRHO.txt` is already provided with NOS3 and has been modified to specify a Lunar NRHO orbit.
 Line 13 should be changed from "1" to "3" and lines 14, 15, and 16 should have "SC_Gateway.txt", "SC_Gateway2.txt", and "SC_Gateway3.txt".
 Note that the files `cfg/InOut/SC_Gateway.txt`, `cfg/InOut/SC_Gateway2.txt`, and `cfg/InOut/SC_Gateway3.txt` are already provided with NOS3 and have been modified to specify orbit offsets and different spacecraft models.
-If needed the parameters for the spacecraft bodies and for various sensors and actuators on the spacecraft can also be changed.
+If needed the parameters for the spacecraft bodies and for various sensors and actuators on the spacecraft can also be changed in these files.

 The next file that needs changed is to make `cfg/InOut/Inp_Graphics_Gateway.txt` based on `cfg/InOut/Inp_Graphics.txt`.
 The main thing to change here is line 16 to specify a reasonable POV range for the modified spacecraft model.